Found near a village in Seine et Marne.

 • Leaf apex: acute

-• Stem color: green, sometimes spotted with purple
+• Stem colour: green, sometimes spotted with purple

 • Hair: scaly, 10 to 18 bristles

-Planting, growing and care instructions for Hedera algeriensis 'Chloé'.
+Planting, cultivation and maintenance advice for Hedera algeriensis ‘Chloé’

 • Exposure: sun, shade, part shade